-The Platinum Card from American Express offers a bigger Global Entry or TSA PreCheck benefit than other travel cards.
-Unlike other cards, which only reimburse the application fee of the primary cardholder, each authorized user on a Platinum Card account gets their own fee reimbursement.
+The Platinum Card® from American Express offers a bigger Global Entry or TSA PreCheck benefit than other travel cards.
+Unlike other cards, which only reimburse the application fee of the primary cardholder, each authorized user on the card account gets their own fee reimbursement.

-This is in addition to many other benefits that Platinum Card authorized users also receive, like Centurion Lounge and Delta Sky Club access, Priority Pass membership and five valuable Membership Rewards points for every dollar spent with an airline.
+This is in addition to many other benefits that The Platinum Card® from American Express authorized users also receive, like Centurion Lounge and Delta Sky Club access, Priority Pass membership and five valuable Membership Rewards points for every dollar spent with an airline.

-So, for $725 out of pocket ($550 + $175 for 3 AUs), you get $400 in Global Entry fee reimbursements, plus a $200 per year credit for airline incidentals for your chosen airline.
+So, for $725 out of pocket ($550 + $175 for 3 AUs), you get $400 in Global Entry fee reimbursements.
 If you’re a frequent traveler the perks that come with this card can be worth the high fees.

-One of the best features of the Business Platinum card used to be the ability to get 50% of your Membership Rewards points back when using “pay with points.”
+One of the best features of the The Business Platinum Card® from American Express used to be the ability to get 50% of your Membership Rewards points back when using “pay with points.”
 This benefit has now been reduced to 35% back.

-The Business Platinum card offers one Global Entry or TSA PreCheck fee reimbursement every four years.
-Authorized users of a Business Platinum card also get a Global Entry credit.
+The Business Platinum Card® from American Express offers one Global Entry or TSA PreCheck fee reimbursement every four years.
+Authorized users of the card also get a Global Entry credit.
 Adding an authorized user at $300 each is a higher fee than for the personal card, so not a great choice if your goal is to add authorized users for the Global Entry fee reimbursement.

 The Chase Sapphire Reserve card is one of the most written about premium credit cards on the market.
 The card has a $450 annual fee, but it offers a $300 travel credit, Priority Pass membership, and other perks, including Global Entry fee reimbursement.